AirTag Hardware Options

 AirTag Hardware Options: Pick the Right Form Factor

-The plain $29 AirTag from Apple.
+The Standard TagLogger tag: $15 one-time hardware.
 Small coin-sized disk, about 1.26 inches across, around 0.4 ounces.
 Runs a user-replaceable CR2032 coin cell for roughly a year.
 IP67-rated, so dust-tight and splash-safe but not built to live underwater or get pressure-washed.
+Uses the Find My network for location reporting — no cellular SIM, no per-device connectivity fees.

 Not ideal for: direct outdoor mounting in sustained weather, anything with constant heavy vibration, or fleets large enough that annual battery swaps across every tag would eat real time.

-A Standard AirTag inside a weatherproof magnetic holder.
-The holder adds: a strong neodymium magnet for attaching to any clean steel surface, additional weather protection for outdoor use, and impact protection beyond bare AirTag.
+The Magnetic Holder option: $21 one-time hardware for the tag-in-holder bundle.
+Standard TagLogger tag inside a weatherproof magnetic holder that adds a strong neodymium magnet for attaching to any clean steel surface, additional weather protection for outdoor use, and impact protection beyond the bare tag.

 Best for: outdoor mounting on vehicles, trailers, containers, and steel equipment.
 Quick to install (no screws, no adhesive curing time), and easy to relocate when an asset changes purpose.